 The USA just barely approved omega-3s in formula around the year 2000ish.
 When I was working on my Master’s degree program at Loma Linda University (I graduated in late 1999), omega-3 fortified formula was available in Europe.
 Not so in the USA.

 When I first started working as a dietitian for WIC in 2001, formula with omega-3s was brand new to the US market.
 Thank goodness God knew it was important long before this!

 Babies who breastfeed get the antibodies from their mother.
 This increases their ability to fight infection.
 In fact, it has been documented elsewhere that babies who are breastfed get sick less often.
 This is one of the main reasons why I pumped for 8 months with my son.
-I was determined that he get the good stuff in my breastmilk even if he couldn’t latch on.
+I was determined that he get the benefits of breastmilk even if he couldn’t latch on.

 By the way, even if you breastfeed for the first few days after your baby is born, you have still helped to build her immune system.
 This is because just after birth, breastmilk is different and is called “colostrum.”
 Colostrum is thicker, which is why sometimes moms think their supply isn’t there right away.
 Colostrum is higher in protein, fat-soluble vitamins, minerals, and immunoglobulins (antibodies) than the milk that comes later.
 Thus, giving your baby colostrum at the very beginning will go a LONG WAY in helping her build her immune system.

 One of the reasons why it wasn’t excessively difficult for me to pump for 8 months was because I lost weight.
 In fact, I was down to my pre-pregnant weight within a month or so of having my son.
 And I wasn’t restricting my calories.